teads/TeadsSDK-iOS/README.md

 ### Swift Package Manager

 [SPM](https://swift.org/package-manager/) is a tool for managing the distribution of Swift code.
-It’s integrated with the Swift build system to automate the process of downloading, compiling, and linking dependencies.To integrate TeadsSDK into your Xcode project using SPM, specify the following :
+It’s integrated with the Swift build system to automate the process of downloading, compiling, and linking dependencies.
+To integrate TeadsSDK into your Xcode project using SPM, specify the following :

 - Repository: `https://github.com/teads/TeadsSDK-iOS`
 - Dependency rule: `branch`